najlae01/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # Project 0x02.
 Shell, I/O Redirections and filters
-## Description This project builds upon previous knowledge with the introduction of I/O Redirections and Special Characters.
+## This project builds upon previous knowledge with the introduction of I/O Redirections and Special Characters.

 New commands introduced in this project include: echo, cat, head, tail, find, wc, sort, uniq, grep, tr, rev, cut